28 answers about peptide therapy, RxPepsDirect, and how 503A compounding works.

 - What is the difference between a 503A and a 503B pharmacy?

-- Why does PeptideRx work with Optimal Balance Pharmacy?
+- Why does RxPepsDirect work with Optimal Balance Pharmacy?

 - Optimal Balance Pharmacy is a 503A-licensed compounding pharmacy in Texas with a dedicated sterile compounding suite.
 Every batch is tested by Eagle Analytical Services for sterility (ScanRDI) and bacterial endotoxin (USP <85>) before release.
-Optimal Balance ships nationwide via FedEx 2-day in cold-chain packaging and includes sterile syringes and alcohol swabs at no additional cost.
-The pharmacy publishes every Eagle test report on the PeptideRx site.
+Optimal Balance ships FedEx overnight, pre-reconstituted in a reusable cooled travel case, and includes sterile syringes and alcohol swabs at no additional cost.
+The pharmacy publishes every Eagle test report on the RxPepsDirect site.

 - What is a compounded medication?

 - A compounded medication is one made to order by a licensed pharmacy from individual ingredients, against a patient-specific prescription.
 Compounding is used when a manufactured drug is unavailable, when a patient needs a different strength than what is commercially produced, or when a different combination of active ingredients is medically appropriate.
-Compounded medications dispensed under Section 503A do not require FDA approval, but the active ingredients used must be on the FDA's approved list of compoundable substances.
+Compounded medications dispensed under Section 503A do not require FDA approval.
+The active ingredients used must be on the FDA's approved list of compoundable substances.

-- How does PeptideRx verify the peptides are pure and sterile?
+- How does RxPepsDirect verify the peptides are pure and sterile?

-- Optimal Balance Pharmacy contracts Eagle Analytical Services, an FDA-registered, A2LA ISO 17025-accredited independent testing laboratory, to test every compounded batch.
-Each batch is tested for sterility using the ScanRDI method and for bacterial endotoxin using USP <85>.
-The Certificate of Analysis for every batch is published on the corresponding product page and on the /quality page.
-PeptideRx publishes every report and none are withheld.
+- Every batch is tested by Eagle Analytical Services, an FDA-registered, A2LA ISO 17025-accredited independent laboratory, for sterility (ScanRDI or Celsis) and bacterial endotoxin (USP <85>).
+The Certificate of Analysis for every batch is published on the corresponding product page and on /quality.
+Every report is published; none are withheld.

 - What is a Certificate of Analysis (COA)?